-You can make photocopies of the schedules in this booklet, or prepare your own schedules.
-Do not photocopy the PA-40, or submit a photocopy of your PA-40.
+You can make photocopies of the schedules in this booklet, or prepare your own facsimile schedules.
+Do not submit a photocopy of your PA-40 return.

-PA Schedule W-2S (Line 1a)
+PA SCHEDULE W-2S (LINE 1A)

 Use this schedule to report your PA taxable compensation from your Form(s) W-2.
-You do not have to send your Form(s) W-2 with your PA-40.
-Read the instructions on the PA Schedule W-2S.
+In most instances, you do not have to send your Form(s) W-2 with your PA-40.
+However, the Department has the statutory authority to require your actual forms, including Form(s) W-2.